Image above: Going Home from Here (pictured at Roanhead, Barrow-in-Furness) by Maddi Nicholson, 2009

 Maddi Nicholson (foreground) and Hannah Brackston in the Art Gene Workshop, working on one of the Razzle-Dazzle Hides Art Gene designed and made as part of a commission by Cumbria Wildlife Trust for the South Walney Nature Reserve, 2016.

-As an artist, Maddi has a diverse practice.
+In her solo work, Maddi has a diverse practice.
 She works primarily with people and place – her interest is in communities: communities of people, of objects, of interest, of life – and the choices and allegiances that one makes.

 A self-proclaimed ‘Artist in Residence,’ in Barrow since 1990, she came to the area for a year residency, was intrigued and stayed.